 Dresses.
-Occurrences.
+Occasions.
 No. 1 Full Dress.
-Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
-No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword No. 8A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) When Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt.
-No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace or Blue Cloth Belt (as directed by Senior Officer) Sword No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals (See Amplifying Orders).
+Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot Band Service only.
+Ceremonial Duties.
+No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
+When Naval Officers wear No. 2B Dress.
+No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword (a) Ceremonial Duties (b) When Naval Officers wear No. 3 Dress.
+Note (i) On these occasions General Officers R.M. wear the Army pattern No. 3 (Ceremonial) Dress. (ii) Helmet to be worn when ordered.
+No. 3A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) When Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt When Other Ranks R.M. wear No. 1A Dress.
+Note.-Commando Units only.
+No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword When Naval Officers wear Nos.
+4 and 4A Dresses.
+No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Gloves Whistle and Lanyard Sam Browne Belt, Brace and Frog or Blue Cloth Belt (as directed by Senior Officer) Sword (a) When Naval Officers wear No. 5 Dress. (b) When dining in Service messes when Mess Dress is not worn (in which case Sword and Scabbard may not be worn).
+No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog Gloves (during winter months, i.e., from 1st October to 30th April inclusive) (a) Routine Duties and training. (b) When Naval Officers wear No. 5A Dress.
+Notes : (i)† On Foreign Stations gloves will be worn during corresponding winter months. (ii) The beret may be worn in place of the cap when specifically ordered. (iii) Blue battledress with black web belt may be worn in place of blue serge suit and Sam Browne belt according to local orders. (iv) The normal working dress for Officers in Landing craft is to be :- Blue Battledress Black Web Belt Blue Beret Whistle and Lanyard.
+No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals.
+(See Amplifying Orders). (a) Military training ashore afloat. (b) Active Service ashore.
+Note.-See para.
+21(b).

-\ Officers not in possession of Sword and Scabbard are not required to provide these articles for the present.
+Officers not in possession of Sword and Scabbard are not required to provide these articles for the purpose.